facebookresearch/nevergrad/docs/getting_started.rst

 Installing on Windows
 ---------------------

-For Windows installation, please refer to `the Windows documention <./windows.html>`_.
+For Windows installation, please refer to the `Windows documention <windows.html>`_.

 Basic optimization example
 --------------------------